BedrockStreaming/StatsdTagsPrometheusBundle/Doc/usage.md

 #### :warning: Warning

-If you really need to create a specific event (for personal reasons), you can define your own class, but make sure that it will implement `MonitorableEventInterface`.
+If you really need to create a specific event (for personal reasons), you can define your own class, but make sure that it will implement `MonitoringEventInterface`.

 ### Other events and legacy behaviour